Golam Sarwar Tipu: Club career

 While studying in Tejgaon school, Tipu was introduced to neighbourhood club Tejgaon Friends Union, which he joined in 1963, after completing his Matriculation examination the previous year.
 With the club he took part in the Dhaka Second Division.
 In 1964, he was signed up by ex-Pakistani international Rashid Chunna's EPG Press, with them he played in the First Division without remuneration, before Rashid fixed his move to Wari Club the following year.

 Tipu had his breakthrough season with Wari Club in 1965, and after a year at Rahmatganj MFS, he was snapped up by Makrani dominated Victoria SC.
 In 1968, Tipu got his move to Pakistan's strongest team, Mohammedan SC, after impressing the club's official Amir Jang Ghaznavi.
 Tipu made his Mohammedan debut against his former club Rahmatganj MFS, replacing Pakistani forward Moosa Ghazi.
-In his debut season he won the 1968 Aga Khan Gold Cup, and in the final against Ceylon, he scored a brace in a 5–0 win.
+In his debut season he won the 1968 Aga Khan Gold Cup, and in the final against Ceylon Colts, he scored a brace in a 5–0 win.
 With the Black and Whites, he won his first league title in 1969, establishing a lethal partnership with Pakistani striker Ali Nawaz Baloch.

 In 1972, almost a year after Bangladesh Liberation War, Tipu joined the newly established Abahani Krira Chakra, after being persuaded by Sheikh Kamal.
 Although he suffered a serious knee injury the previous year, he was made the club captain in 1973.
 The following year, although not in his best form, he won league title with Abahani.
 In 1975, Tipu returned to Mohammedan, and became hat trick champions, winning the league title in 1975, 1976 and 1978.
 He announced his retirement after playing against Kolkata Mohammedan in a charity match, and during the match he got an assist for Sheikh Mohammad Aslam's goal, as the game ended 1–1.